Mubashir714/Mubashir714/README.md

 **Education**

-* Bachelor of Science in Computer Science (BS CS), GCUF
+* Bachelor of Science in Computer Science BSCS, GCUF

 ---